chb/smart-docs/updates/smart_0.6/index.md

 apps in particular.

-To help kickstart native mobile apps we have created an iOS framework for app developers, its Android counterpart is in the making.
+To help kickstart native mobile apps we have created an iOS framework for app developers, its Android counterpart is coming soon.

 ## Documents API